zplizzi/zplizzi.github.io/pages/ai-safety.md

 ### Side effects

-I really like the example from Concrete Problems for this one.
+I really like the example from [Concrete Problems][concrete problems] for this one.
 Suppose we have an office cleaning robot.
 We give it some reward function, like rewarding it for cleaning up dirt.
 Along the way to clean up the dirt, the robot knocks over a vase.
 This wasn't an accident - the robot decided it could get to where it wanted to go faster by knocking over the vase, and there was nothing in the reward function that caused it to avoid knocking over the vase.

 This is an example of the general problem of "side effects" - things that have no impact positive or negative on the reward function, so the agent learns to be amivalent about the result.
 But in truth we do care that the vase remains upright, and we care about a huge multitude of potential things in the world (humans should remain alive, pollution should be avoided, resources should be conserved, etc).
 Obviously it's impossible to list out explicitly everything we care about except in the simplest of environments, so manually adding all the side constraints to the reward function is impossible.